apimediaru/SuperBoxSelect/core/components/superboxselect/docs/readme.txt

 It has two great advantages over the default Listbox / Resource List template variable types:
-- Select more than one resource
+- Select more than one item (i.e. resource)
-- Ajax based list (works with a lot of selectable resources or other list with a lot of items)
+- Ajax based list (works fast with a lot of selectable items by pagination)

 Authors
 -------